Dark565/code-attention/README.md

 ## To do

 - [ ] the vim plugin
-- [ ] add support for other sequence delimiters (beyeond the new line)
+- [ ] add support for other sequence delimiters (beyond the new line)
 - [ ] add more options
 - [ ] expand this tool to include more methods of handling inputs beyond the model's window size